 Robert Baddeley, Sophia’s estranged husband, continued as an actor, living on Little Russell Street, just around the corner from Drury Lane Theatre, a location synonymous for actors.
 Unlike his wife he was described in the book ‘Wilkinson’s Wandering Patenteeas‘ as ‘never above mediocrity in his profession, by a skilful economy , not only lived with credit, but will live to perpetuity, by the leaving a well earned considerable sum for the support of his decaying brethren (when as invalids they may be rendered incapable of service’.
 Robert’s early life was said to have been as that of a cook to the actor Samuel Foote, then later as a valet so maybe this is where he acquired his frugality with money.

-In Robert’s will he left several unusual bequests, his main bequest being that a recently purchased house on New Store Street be given to his constant companion Miss Catherine Strickland (who was generally known by the name Baddeley).
+In his will, Robert left several unusual bequests, his main bequest was that a recently purchased house on New Store Street was to be given to his constant companion Miss Catherine Strickland (who was generally known by the name Baddeley).
 His house and grounds at Moulsey were to be left as an asylum for decayed actors and actresses who were to be allowed a small pension when the net produce of the property reached a certain sum.
 The name Baddeley’s Asylum was to be prominently displayed at the front of the building.

 Robert also left a bequest that lives on today.
 The bequest was to provide a Twelfth Night Cake and Punch that should be enjoyed by those in residence at Drury Lane every year on January 6th.
 The first Baddeley Cake was cut in 1795, making the ceremony perhaps the oldest theatrical tradition still observed.
 There is more, including photographs on the Drury Lane Theatrical website.

-Robert was was buried at St Paul’s Covent Garden on the 26th November 1794.
+Robert was buried at St Paul’s Covent Garden on the 26th November 1794.